-Contact an Energy Services representative by calling 509-422-8427 or 1-800-922-7011 to discuss your project.
+Contact Energy Services by calling 509-422-8428 to discuss your project.

-Complete and return the following documents and fee(s) to the Energy Services Department at Okanogan County PUD, PO Box 912, Okanogan, WA 98840:
+Complete and return the following documents and fee to the Energy Services department at Okanogan County PUD, PO Box 912, Okanogan, WA 98840:

-Important information pertaining to this application:
+Important information included in the application:

-- Interconnection inverter must be UL 1741 and IEEE 1547 listed
+Interconnection inverter must be UL 1741 and IEEE 1547 listed.

-An electrical schematic drawing must be included
+An electrical schematic drawing must be included.

-- If a lockable visible disconnect is required, provisions for it must be included
+If a lockable visible disconnect is required, provisions for it must be included.

 Pre-Pay Line Extension Charge (if applicable).
 If additional facilities are required those fees will be calculated as a line extension.

-Contact the appropriate city, county and/or electrical inspectors during installation.
-Remember to install your Generator according to the Net Energy Metering Interconnection Agreement.
+Contact the appropriate city, county, and/or electrical inspectors during installation.
+Remember to install your generator according to the Net Energy Metering Interconnection Agreement (attached above).

 Schedule an inspection with Washington State L&I (Labor and Industries): 509-886-6500 (East Wenatchee office).